SelfAPR: Self-supervised Program Repair with Test Execution Diagnostics: Introduction

-To generate training samples, we design a novel perturbation model based on abstract syntax tree (AST) perturbation.
-Using that model, \approach generates thousands of perturbed programs.
+Overall, \approach works as follows.
+It first generates thousands of training samples based on perturbation.
 Next, each perturbed program is executed to see whether it is buggy (does not compile or does not pass the test).
 For each buggy program, we extract the diagnostic and incorporate it into the input representation.
-Next, we train \approach with a state-of-the-art transformed-based neural model \cite{Vaswani2021Transformer} with this input, using the correct program before perturbation as expected output.
+Next, we train \approach with a state-of-the-art transformed-based neural model \cite{Vaswani2021Transformer} with this input, using the correct program before perturbation as the expected output.
 At inference time, we use the error of the failing test case of the program under repair as input diagnostic.

-We evaluate our work on 818 bugs from 17 open-source projects from Defects4J dataset \cite{defects4j}.
-In total, we generate \numprint{253411} training samples from them, each of which contains a diagnostic.
-We train \approach our neural model with those \numprint{253411} self-supervised training samples.
-Our experimental results show \approach succeeds in repairing 63/388 bugs for Defects4J version 1.2 and 49/430 bugs for Defects4J version 2.0, which improves over the state-of-the-art.
-More importantly, \approach is able to repair 10 bugs that have never been reported to be repaired by the related nueral repair approaches, because \approach is capable of reusing project-specific tokens in the patch for those bugs.
-In other terms, this performance breakthrough is due to the paradigm shift from supervised neural models to self-supervised.
+We evaluate our work on 818 bugs from 17 open-source projects from Defects4J \cite{defects4j}.
+In total, we generate \numprint{1039873} training samples in a self-supervised manner, each of which contains an error diagnostic.
+Our experimental results show that \approach succeeds in repairing 65/388 bugs from Defects4J version 1.2 and 45/430 bugs from Defects4J version 2.0, which is a clear improvement over the state-of-the-art. \approach is able to repair 10 bugs that have never been reported to be repaired by the related supervised learning repair approaches.
+More importantly, generating perturbation-based training samples based on a past version of the project under repair contributes 30\% effectiveness of \approach, thanks to \approach's unique capability to learn and reuse project-specific tokens in the synthesized patch.
+In other terms, this performance breakthrough is due to the paradigm shift from supervised neural networks to self-supervised neural networks.

-To sum up, we make the following contributions: \begin{itemize} \item We devise, \approach, the first self-supervised neural model for program repair.
-To our knowledge, this is the first learning architecture that encodes and leverages test execution diagnostics. \approach is also the first solution dedicated to learning project-specific knowledge.
+To sum up, we make the following contributions: \begin{itemize} \item We devise, \approach, an original self-supervised neural model for program repair based on execution.
+To our knowledge, this is the first learning architecture that encodes and leverages test execution diagnostics for repair.
+Notably, \approach is able to learn project-specific repair knowledge in an effective way.